 If you ignore this advice, you are likely to run into scam brokers and become a fraud victim.
 Remember that a professional designed website and round-the-clock online support do not guarantee you are dealing with a reliable broker.
 Glowing investor reviews you find online can be faked, but registration with national regulatory institutions is a sign of a law-abiding and trustworthy broker.

 Read the Fine Print on Fees and Commissions

 With regulatory considerations out of the way, Pavel Belogour suggests you pay attention to the broker’s fee structure.
 It should be straightforward, without hidden commissions and restrictive limits.
 Online brokers offer a variety of accounts with minimal initial deposits as low as $50 to accommodate inexperienced traders.

 Leverage amount extending your margin account provides a chance for larger earnings, but can also be a fast way to lose everything in the hands of an inexperienced trader.
-Withdrawals limits should be minimal to ensure you can get your hands on the earnings quickly, and the variety of withdrawal options should provide a chance to receive money via wire transfer, PayPal, or by check.
+Withdrawal limits should be minimal to ensure you can get your hands on the earnings quickly, and the variety of withdrawal options should provide a chance to receive money via wire transfer, PayPal, or by check.

 Test the Technical Side of Trading

 While not as crucial to your earnings as the first two tips, the feature set of the trading platform your broker uses can make your trading life much easier or harder.
 Paul Belogour suggests you start with currency pairs on offer and ensure they meet your requirements.